Finishing a Bottle of Wine

 So, when our niece invited us to a ‘wine bottling party’ celebrating her birthday, our curiosity was piqued on how to finish a bottle of wine.

-We bottled wine at Canyon Crest Winery, tucked inside a shopping center in Riverside.
-They source their juice from Italy and California to ferment and age their small batches of wine on-site.
+We bottled wine at Canyon Crest Winery in Riverside, CA. They source their juice from Italy and California to ferment and age their small batches of wine on-site.
 The storefront serves as their bottling and tasting room while wine matures in the rear storage area.

 They also sell other wine, one of which we tasted.
 They carry a Bronco wine from France by the name of Naked Earth.
 It’s labeled as organic.